adjust/cocos2dx_sdk/doc/migrate.md

 ### SDK initialization

-We have changed API in comparison with 4.0.x versions and also some of the class names.
+We have changed the API in comparison with 4.0.x versions, as well as some of the class names.
-We have changed how you configure and start the adjust SDK.
+We also changed how you configure and start the adjust SDK.

 Here is an example of how the setup might look before and after the migration: